yegor256/blog/_posts/2014/oct/2014-10-03-di-containers-are-evil.md

 a few even darker patterns, though, which are possible but not recommended.
 For example, you can make your injector a
 [singleton]({% pst 2016/jun/2016-06-27-singletons-must-die %}) and use it right inside the `Budget` class.
-These mechanisms are considered wrong even by DI container makers, however, so let's ignore them and focus on the recommended scenario.
+However, these mechanisms are considered wrong even by DI container makers.
+Let's ignore them and focus on the recommended scenario.

 ## What Is This For?